Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you step by step through the setup.

 You can also download a more detailed log.

-Note: All GitLab issues are created in Craft.io under the GitLab Theme feature, ordered by their Epics.
-You can move them to different features across Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
+Note: All GitLab issues are created in Craft.io under the GitLab Theme Product.
+You can move them to different Products across Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
 For more about Search and Filtering, look Here

 Syncing GitLab back to Craft.io